klen/modconfig/README.rst

    from modconfig import Config

+   cfg = Config(

-   cfg = Config('myapp.config.production', ANY_OPTION1="VALUE", ANY_OPTION2="VALUE")  # instead an import path it could be the module itself
+    # instead an import path it could be the module itself
+    'myapp.config.production',

+    # Override any options
+    ANY_OPTION1="VALUE", ANY_OPTION2="VALUE")

    assert cfg.DATABASE
    assert cfg.ANY_OPTION1